ivan-kleshnin/query_format/README.md

   ]
 ```

-In which case string values have to be escaped like `{eq: ["@twitter", "\@ivan_kleshnin"]}` which seems not to be difficult
-both to encode (on FE) and decode (on BE).
 In PG we differ values and fields by the quote type which doesn't translate well to JSON.

 In Mongo we mark commands with `$` so one more possiblity is like: